-- •The College has now maintained 4 years of results that rank in the top 100 schools in NSW this is a very pleasing achievement.
+•The College has now maintained 4 years of results that rank in the top 100 schools in NSW - this is a very pleasing achievement.
 This is also the College's longest streak inside the top 100.
-Staff have discussed the goal of achieving a 5th year inside the top 100 for the Class of 2023. - •The percentage of students who achieved an ATAR higher than 90.00 was equivalent to the Class of 2020.
-This is pleasing as the Class of 2021 had more students receive, and accept, university early entry offers than ever before.
-Considering university early entry offers are announced to students before their HSC, this percentage is deemed very healthy. - •Courses within the Key Learning Areas of English, Mathematics, Science and HSIE performed very well. - •The College achieved a '1st in State' for the 4th time in its history. - •Internal comparative analysis of the Class of 2021's NAPLAN results, correlated to their HSC results, has shown significant value added for a majority of students in the 3-year period.
-This was especially pleasing and is testament to the academic program and quality of teaching. - •These HSC results affirm that the College has continued to exhibit growth and improvement in teaching and learning.
+Staff have discussed the goal of achieving a 5th year inside the top 100 for the Class of 2023.

+•These HSC results affirm that the College has continued to exhibit growth and improvement in teaching and learning.
 The analysis of these results, which all Year 12 teachers and Faculty Coordinators complete, now form an important part of staff's approach moving forward in assisting the Class of 2023.

-2021 Priority Areas

-K - 6

-- 1. Reading Reading continues to be the focus. - In 2021 K-2 have completed the Progressive Achievement Test and K-6 students have completed the PAT-R test.
+- Reading Reading continues to be the focus.
+In 2022 K-2 have completed the Progressive Achievement Test and K-6 students have completed the PAT-R test.
 PAT-R (The Progressive Achievement Tests in Reading (PAT-R) are tests designed to assist teachers in their assessment of students' reading comprehension, vocabulary and spelling.
 It provides teachers with objective information for setting realistic learning goals and planning effective programs. - 2.
 Reading bug is a reading program for K-2 used to reinforce more reading and comprehension activities at home. - 3.
-Learning Intentions and Success Criteria is used in the classroom to ensure the students follow the steps needed to achieve success in the lesson by achieving their targets/goals. - 4.
-Hands on Mathematics activities and problem solving continues to be the focus.
+Learning Intentions and Success Criteria is used in the classroom to ensure the students follow the steps needed to achieve success in the lesson by achieving their targets/goals. - Hands on Mathematics activities and problem solving continues to be the focus.
 Students' achievements will be monitored using PAT Math.
 2020 K-2 completed the PAT Maths and 2021 k-6 will sit for the PAT maths.
-This evidence based assessment will assist teachers to monitor their students' growth and progress.
+This evidence-based assessment will assist teachers to monitor their students' growth and progress.